 The Minaki Special had the disadvantage of being made up of a number old, wooden passenger cars that were still lit and heated with oil.
 These relics were not used on regular train runs but still common on "beach trains".

 The wooden cars closest to the front of the train disintegrated into splinters killing most who were aboard them.
-The cars that followed plowed into the rubble, a number of them jumped the tracks.
+The cars that followed plowed into the rubble and a number of them jumped the tracks.

 The deadliest factor in the accident was fire.
 Oil from the lamps and heaters spilled free setting the cars alight, trapping those inside.
-The fire soon spread to an Imperial Oil storage facility next to the track containing 12,000 litres of bulk oil, gasoline and kerosine.
-Emergency crews en route from Winnipeg to assist said that they could see the fire burning from ten kilometers away.
+The fire soon spread to an Imperial Oil storage facility next to the track containing 12,000 litres of bulk oil, gasoline and kerosene.

 September 2, 1947, Winnipeg Tribune